13 Signs A Married Man Is Using You, According To Former Therapist Who's Seen It All

 If you want to know if a married man is using you, consider the relationship.
 Does he take you out on dates, or do you just meet for sex?

-Did he only take you out on dates in the beginning and now no longer see the point?
+Did he only initially take you out on dates and now no longer see the point?

 There is no courtship beyond seduction when a married man is using you.
-If he can’t be openly seen in public with you, it’s a problem.
+If he won’t go out in public with you, it’s a problem.

 If the relationship includes sex but never romance, that could be a problem, too.

-Maybe you don’t consider yourself a romantic person, or perhaps it’s just not a priority for you, but someone who’s interested in a serious relationship with you is going to prioritize planning dates to spend time with you.
+Maybe you don’t consider yourself romantic, or it’s just not your priority.
+Still, someone interested in a serious relationship with you will prioritize planning dates to spend time with you.

 6. He isn’t planning a future with you

-So, he’s going through a divorce, is separated, or is in an open relationship.
+So, he’s going through a divorce, separated, or in an open relationship.
 Whatever excuse he gives you for still being married, you believe it.

-But is he planning a future with you, or does he kind of skim over what that will look like?
+But is he planning a future with you, or does he skim over what that will look like?

 If he never mentions the future or mentions it only in the vaguest terms, he might see you as a temporary part of his life.

 You could be a rebound or his transition person, not the love of his life.
-It’s important for you to understand the role he has cast you in so you can decide if that’s who you want to be.
-It’s not up to him, it’s up to you.
+You need to understand the role he has cast you in so you can decide if that’s who you want to be.
+It’s not up to him; it’s up to you.

 If he’s got you in a supporting role and you want to play the lead, it may be time to bow out of this relationship.

-If he’s not sharing the intimate details of his everyday life, he might just be using you.
+If he’s not sharing the intimate details of his life, he might just be using you.

 He doesn’t have to participate in a feelings circle to open up about his life.
-If he keeps his “real” life separate from his relationship with you, he’s telling you something about how he sees your interaction.
+If he keeps his “real” life separate from his relationship with you, it should indicate how he sees your interaction.

-Are you left out of major holidays or events?
+Are you left out of significant holidays or events?
 Did your invitation to the neighborhood block party mysteriously go missing?

-His real life and his relationship shouldn’t be too separate things — unless he’s just using you for his own purposes.
+His real life and relationship shouldn’t be separate — unless he’s just using you.

 8. He doesn’t take or post pictures with you